schasse/pathfinder/README.md

 Start  is any cell on the very left, target is any cell on the very right of the matrix.
 It's just allowed to go one step up, down and right.

 #Level 3
 Start is again top left and target bottom right.
-But this time it's allowed to go one step up, down, left and right.
+But this time it's allowed to go one step up, down, left or right.